- Academic Programs

 NOYCE SCHOLARSHIPS TO THE MASTERS OF ARTS IN TEACHING PROGRAM AT ETSU

 These scholarships to the Masters of Arts in Teaching (MAT) program are intended for students receiving Bachelor's degrees in four high-needs STEM fields: Physics, Chemistry, Mathematics, and Engineering/Engineering Technology.
 These will be one-year scholarships covering tuition, fees, and some living expenses.
+Students that are double majoring in two of the targeted subject areas will be given preference for the scholarships.
 For the 2020/2021 school year, we will NOT be able to award any Noyce MAT scholarships for Computer Science students (but will hopefully be able to for the 2021/2022 school year).

 Students who receive one of these Noyce scholarships are required to teach for two years at a high needs school after completing their MAT degree.